brevzin/cpp_proposals/2996_reflection/reflection.md

     void fn() {
       /* p1 */ Incomplete i; // OK, constructs at P1 are analyzed in a context where the side effect of
                              // the call to define_aggregate is evaluated because:
-                             // * E is the evaluating expression of a consteval block, and
+                             // * E is the expression corresponding to a consteval block, and
                              // * P1 is in a complete-class context of S and the consteval block
                              //   is reachable from P3.
     }